HardikThakkar94/YouTube/README.md

-# Tabbed From Page in Flutter
+# Google Authentication or Signin in Flutter

-### This is a simple project that demonstrates a simple Tabbed Form Page in flutter.
+### This is a simple project that demonstrates how to register user with Google Authentication in Flutter.